-On January XX, 2020 the doctoral program faculty of the Higher Education Doctoral Program met to review the progress of your entire doctoral cohort group.
+On (date) the doctoral program faculty of the Higher Education Doctoral Program met to review the progress of your entire doctoral cohort group.
 We discussed the performance of each student in coursework, with a particular focus on writing and conceptualization skills, and examined the progress of each student in meeting program milestones.